-We regard fellowship as a foundation of our activities and success as a club.
+We regard fellowship as the foundation of our activities and success as a club.
 Apart from regular social activities, we see every project and club activity as an opportunity for fellowship and fun.

 We meet weekly on Thursday evenings at Irene Country Club in Main Rd, Irene, Centurion, between 19h00 and 20h30.
 Visitors are very welcome but are advised to contact us beforehand in case there is a change of venue.